liaojinxing/HybridBridge/README.md

 HybridBridge
 ================

-This library use JavaScriptCore framework to bridge the gap between Javascript and Objective-C in hybrid app development.
+This library provides a basic framework for iOS hybrid development.

 It provides:
 - Template resource(html/js/css) management.
+- Bridge for coding with JS and Objc, using JavaScriptCore.Framework.
-- send message from javascript to native, and callback after native responsed.
+    - send message from JavaScript to native, and callback after native responsed.

     The data flows: Javascript --> JavaScriptCore --> Native --> JavaScriptCore --> Javascript

-- Call javascript function in native, and callback after Javascript responsed.
+    - Call JavaScript function in native, and callback after Javascript responsed.

     The data flows: Native --> JavaScriptCore --> JavaScript --> JavaScriptCore --> Native

-- Native send message to javascript, such as pushing notification.
+    - Native send message to JavaScript, such as pushing notification.

 With this library, you can communicate your native codes with web codes easily.

 Hybrid Application
 -----------------
 Hybrid apps are part native apps, part web apps.
 Like native apps, they live in an app store and can take advantage of the many device features available.
 They rely on HTML being rendered in UIWebViews, so as to avoid publish new versions for some updates.
+More details in this [Blog].

 Installation